Local-first product boundaries

 Testing how desktop-first tools should store data, expose handoffs, and stay useful without turning everything into a cloud account.

-Tenra work is organized around clear product surfaces: command centers, guardrails, reasoning layers, and specialized planning tools.
+Tenra work is organized around small product surfaces: command centers, records, guardrails, reasoning layers, and specialized planning tools.

-Command-center planning for the suite: catalog, readiness, contracts, status, links, and next actions.
+Command Center planning for the suite: catalog, readiness, integration interfaces, status, links, and next actions.

 A local-first control layer for what AI agents are allowed to touch, call, or change.